 Mr. Møller also served as the Secretary-General’s Special Representative for Cyprus from 2006 to 2008 and was the Executive Director of the Kofi Annan Foundation from 2008 to 2011.

 In recognition of his efforts to deepen public understanding of the vital role of the United Nations and its partners in Geneva, Mr. Møller received a series of prizes from the City of Geneva, the Union Suisse des Attachés de Presse and, most recently, the Fondation pour Genève.

-Born in 1952 in Copenhagen, Mr. Møller completed a Master’s course in International Relations at Johns Hopkins University and a Bachelor’s degree in International Relations from the University of Sussex, United Kingdom.
+Born in 1952 in Copenhagen, Mr. Møller earned a Master’s degree in International Relations from Johns Hopkins University, United States, and a Bachelor’s degree in International Relations from the University of Sussex, United Kingdom.

 The Director-General is responsible for all activities of the United Nations Office at Geneva.
 Although the work of UN Geneva mostly goes unseen by the public, it is vital for the United Nations and its partners.
 Headquartered in the historic Palais des Nations, UN Geneva provides the vital support necessary for the United Nations and its partners to serve the international community and communicate the Organization’s message to the public.
 UN Geneva is central to the functioning of International Geneva, with its concentration of more than 40 international organizations, 179 Permanent Missions and over 400 non-governmental organizations on the banks of Lake Geneva.
 The Director-General is appointed by, and accountable to, the Secretary-General.

 As the representative of the Secretary-General, the Director-General undertakes special political assignments and representation as requested by the Secretary-General.
 He represents the Secretary-General in relations with permanent missions and observer offices based in Geneva and deals with the Swiss authorities in matters relating to the relevant privileges and immunities of staff of the United Nations system in Switzerland.